t-DGR: A Trajectory-Based Deep Generative Replay Method for Continual Learning in Decision Making: Introduction

 Existing DGR methods adopt either the generation of individual state observations i.i.d. without considering the temporal nature of trajectories or autoregressive trajectory generation.
 Autoregressive approaches generate the next state(s) in a trajectory by modeling the conditional probability of the next state(s) given the previously generated state(s).
 However, autoregressive methods suffer from compounding errors in the generated trajectories.
 On the other hand, generating individual state observations i.i.d. leads to a higher sample complexity compared to generating entire trajectories, which becomes significant when replay time is limited (see Section~\ref{sec:rehearsal}).

 To address the issues in current DGR methods, we propose a simple, scalable, and non-autoregressive trajectory-based DGR method.
 We define a generated trajectory as temporally coherent if the transitions from one state to the next appear realistic (refer to Section~\ref{sec:notation} for a formal definition).
-Given that current decision-making methods are trained on state-action pairs, we do not require trajectories to exhibit temporal coherence.
+Given that imitation learning methods and many reinforcement learning methods are trained on single transition samples (e.g. state-action pairs), we do not require trajectories to exhibit temporal coherence.
 Instead, our focus is on ensuring an equal number of samples generated at each timestep of the trajectory to accurately represent the distribution found in trajectories.
 To achieve equal sample coverage at each timestep, we train our generator to produce state observations conditioned on the trajectory timestep, and then sample from the generator conditioned on each timestep of the trajectory.
 The intuition behind our method is illustrated in Figure~\ref{fig:toy}.

-To evaluate the effectiveness of our proposed method, t-DGR, we conducted experiments on the Continual World benchmarks CW10 and CW20 \cite{wołczyk2021continual} using imitation learning.
+To evaluate the effectiveness of our proposed method, t-DGR, we conducted experiments on the Continual World benchmarks CW10 and CW20 \citep{wołczyk2021continual} using imitation learning.
 Our results indicate that t-DGR achieves state-of-the-art performance in terms of average success rate when compared to other top continual learning methods.